MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/dev-itpro/retail-device-activation.md

     [![POS Wizard, add server URL page.](./media/p18.png)](./media/p18.png)

-1. Sign in using your Azure Active Directory (Azure AD) credentials.
-The Azure AD account must already be mapped.
+1. Sign in using your Microsoft Entra credentials.
+The Microsoft Entra account must already be mapped.
 For instructions, see [Configure, install, and activate Modern POS (MPOS)](../retail-modern-pos-device-activation.md).
 For Cloud POS, the server URL is automatically entered in the address bar.
 For Modern POS, you must copy and paste the server URL.
 1. Select **Next** to populate the list of stores.
 1. Select the correct store in the list, and then select **Next**.